Mission and History

 We have more than 75 currently active public health and safety American National Standards and 95 published protocols for appliances, food equipment, drinking water filters and other products.
 Products that meet these standards bear the NSF mark.

 - Walter Snyder, Henry Vaughan and Nathan Sinai found the National Sanitation Foundation (NSF) in the University of Michigan School of Public Health.

-- The National Sanitation Foundation Testing Laboratory (NSFTL) is chartered and the food equipment programme starts.
-In addition, NSF establishes the Council of Public Health Consultants.
+- addition, NSF establishes the Council of Public Health Consultants.

-- We introduce the first food equipment standards, NSF Standards 1 and 2.
+- We introduce NSF Standards 1 and 2, the first food equipment standards.

-- The pool, spa and hot tub products certification programme starts.
+- Standard 9 is developed, and the pool, spa and hot tub products certification programme begins.

 - The plastics piping and wastewater treatment programmes start.

 - NSF Testing Laboratories becomes a not-for-profit corporation.